-Mandatory Qualifications for specialist teachers of classes of pupils with hearing impairment, vision impairment or multi-sensory impairment.
+Mandatory qualifications for specialist teachers of pupils with hearing impairment, vision impairment or multi-sensory impairment.

 To teach a class of pupils with hearing impairment (HI), vision impairment (VI), or multi-sensory impairment (MSI), a teacher must hold a mandatory qualification.
-This is a qualification approved by the Secretary of State and is in addition to qualified teacher status.
+This qualification is required in addition to qualified teacher status.

-The following providers are approved to offer courses leading to the MQ, against the updated specifications from September 2016.
+The following providers are approved to offer courses leading to the mandatory qualification, against the updated specifications from September 2016.

 For specialist teachers of children and young people with vision impairments (PDF, 154KB, 26 pages)